Using an External Code Editor

 Working as a Team

-The first thing you can do is modify your package.json file.
-Each of the developers who work with this setup will need to generate and store their own personal tokens, but the variables that are used for the host are the same for everybody.
+The first thing you can do is commit a shared npm package.json file.
+Each developer who works with this setup needs to generate and store their own personal token, but the scripts can be shared by everyone.

 The last step is to upload your project to a repository.
 When you upload your project to a repository, other users can follow these steps and start coding: